Toronto (band): Overview

 The band scored a handful of hit singles in Canada during the early 1980s, including "Your Daddy Don't Know", "Start Tellin' the Truth", and "Girls' Night Out".
 "Your Daddy Don't Know" was covered by The New Pornographers for the 2003 film soundtrack FUBAR: The Album.

 The song "What About Love" was recorded by Toronto during the Get It on Credit sessions.
 It was written by band members Alton and Allen along with outside collaborator Jim Vallance.
-However, the rest of the band elected not to release the song, and the frustration Allen and Alton faced in being unable to convince their bandmates to feature this and other material on Toronto's albums led to their departure from the group.
-In 1985, the song was offered to Heart, who turned "What About Love" into an international top 10 hit.
-Toronto's original version was released in 2002 as a bonus track the CD reissues of several of their albums.
+However, the rest of the band elected not to release the song.
+In 1985, the song was offered to Heart, who turned "What About Love" into an international top-10 hit.
+Toronto's original version was released in 2002 as a bonus track on the CD reissues of several of their albums.